pea/doogle/README.md

 Llama 2 refuses to play radio stations due to "ethical reasons".
 So you'll have to use a different model to do it, such as [WizardLM-1.0-Uncensored-Llama2-13B-GGUF](https://huggingface.co/TheBloke/WizardLM-1.0-Uncensored-Llama2-13B-GGUF).

-## Running on MacOS vs running on Raspberry Pi

-The chatbot has been tested on MacOS and Raspberry Pi, but the only thing that's different is the input audio device index that needs changing in `chat.py`.
-On MacOS, the input device index is 0, and on Raspberry Pi it's 3.
-If you're using a different OS, you'll need to find the input device index for your system.
-You can use `arecord -l` on the Raspberry Pi to find the input device index.

 ## Volume

 You might want to increase the mic gain and speaker volume on the Raspberry Pi.
 You can do this by running `alsamixer`.